-Some themes have the option to activate a post slider — a slideshow of featured images, often at the top of your homepage, that highlights selected posts.
+Some themes have the option to activate a post slider — a slideshow of featured images, often at the top of the homepage, that highlights selected posts.
 In the Theme Showcase, you can browse themes that support post sliders and the different ways your featured posts can be displayed.

 Recurring posts, roundups, and anniversaries

-Some bloggers create editorial calendars to keep regular schedules per week or month, while others write annual posts, too.
+Some people create editorial calendars to keep regular schedules per week or month, while others write annual posts, too.
 Expat and nomadic bloggers pen “travelversary” posts that mark another year of living abroad or traveling the world; in these kinds of posts, bloggers revisit older “travelversary” posts and look back on what they’ve accomplished and experienced.

 Not an expat or traveler?
 You can draft a similar post, no matter your niche, and then call attention to related posts from your archives.